 An introduction gives the readers or audience a clear idea of what your essay will cover.
-To find a balance when writing, you must have a perfect hook for your essay.
-At least, that way, your motivation to write gets a boost.
+You must have a perfect hook for your essay to find a balance when writing.
+At least that way, your motivation to write gets a boost.

 Writing an essay should not be a near-death experience.
-Instead, your task is to grab the attention of your readers and to keep them from introduction to the end.
+Instead, your task is to grab your readers' attention and keep them from the introduction to the end.

 Unlike a mystery novel, an essay does not leave the readers in suspense.
 That way, it should state the contention and arguments from the onset.
 Why do we even need great essay hooks?
 We will answer this question and related questions in a moment!

-To put it plainly, an essay hook is a single or two sentences of your paper that grabs the attention of the reader.
-Essay hooks help the readers decide from the onset whether to engage with your text.
+To put it plainly, an essay hook is a single or two sentences of your paper that grabs the reader's attention.
+Essay hooks help the readers decide whether to engage with your text.

-Just like the fisherman's hook, known for catching fish, a good essay hook is meant to lure the readers into your essay trap.
+Like the fisherman's hook, known for catching fish, a good essay hook is meant to lure readers into your trap.
 And once they are in, they will find your purpose and get to engage with your text.
-Similarly, depending on your audience, you will need different types of hooks.
+Similarly, depending on your audience, you will need different hooks.

 It is vital to discern hooks from essay introductions.
-An essay hook is part of your introduction, so it is part of your intro. an essay hook is succeeded by the topic and thesis statement, which introduces the essay topic to the readers.
+An essay hook is part of your introduction and part of your intro.
+An essay hook or attention-getter is succeeded by the topic and thesis statement, which introduces the essay topic to the readers.
 So, let's distinguish the three:

 Now that you understand that hooks in writing are not merely metaphors but a meaningful string of words, you must also know that they are tools of persuasion.

 Hooks are not only used in college papers and essays.
 Instead, they are applied by copy bloggers, speechwriters, screenwriters, fiction writers, songwriters, and other men whose tools of trades are words and punctuations.
-All these professionals use hooks as a tool to achieve persuasion, influence, and control on their audience.
+All these professionals use hooks to achieve persuasion, influence, and control their audience.

-In literature, hooks are literary devices enjoined in the opening sentence (s) to grab the attention and captivate the readers.
-Hooks make you have a striking beginning, create an engaging environment, and set the mood for your work.
+Hooks are literary devices enjoined in the opening sentence (s) to grab the attention and captivate the readers.
+Hooks give you a striking beginning, create an engaging environment, and set the mood for your work.

 You can identify various masters of persuasion and hooks by just reading the introduction of their works.

-However, every eye-catching essay we've read, and which score the highest grades have a lovely opening.
+However, every eye-catching essay we've read, and which scores the highest grades, has a lovely opening.

 There are so many types of essay hooks, and it is no wonder many people get confused in picking the right one for their paper.
 When writing a sensational opening for your essay, consider answering these questions: